Looking inside ourselves and out at the world

 Georges Dussault is an intercultural relations consultant who has worked in the field of financial and tax planning since the early 1990s for a firm unaffiliated with the major financial institutions.
 He is presently a member of the electoral college of the Chambre de la sécurité financière.
 Mr. Dussault is particularly interested in raising awareness within the business community toward cultural diversity.
 Mr Dussault is a member of Tolerance.ca.

-Aziz Enhaili is a contributor to the Middle East Section of LEAP/E 2020 (Laboratoire Européen d'Anticipation Politique/Europe 2020), a leading European Think Tank.
-He is the author of three essays of which two have been published in Barry Rubin's collective works, Political Islam (Londres: Routledge, 2006) & A Guide to Islamist Movements (M.E.
+Aziz Enhaili is an expert on the Middle East, of Islam and Foreign policy.
+He is a contributor on irregular basis to the ‘’Neighbouring countries’’ of the European Union, a unit of Europe2020, a groupe dedicated to prospective studies.
+He is also author of three essays of which two have been published in Barry Rubin's collective works, Political Islam (Londres: Routledge, 2006) & A Guide to Islamist Movements (M.E.
 Sharpe, New York, 2010).
-Mr. Enhaili signs a regular column on Tolerance.ca.
+Mr. Enhaili is a contributing writer at Tolerance.ca.

 This contributor has no description at this time.